 As many of you may

-have noticed if you are passing Fordham School, work has started on the
+have noticed if you are passing Fordham School work on the new extension is going very well.

 the school.
 This is an exciting opportunity in our communities and means

 that all the children in our villages will be able to go to their local

 The contractors have removed asbestos from the present school, so that work can continue during the rest of the year.

 Advice and guidance on security for places of worship

 "The news from France and the random, cold blooded murder of the Roman Catholic priest Father Jacques Hamel has been a shock to many of us.
 It is also very unsettling as it is a Priest doing what so many of us do, simply going about our normal ministry.
 However, that doesn't mean we should be fearful or overly concerned.
 We do need to be careful.

 We are looking for someone to run our fees

 account.
 Some knowledge and ability with figures would help.
 Time needed